MylesScholz/A-Life-Capstone-Project/docs/src/reset_button.md

 None

 ### Methods
 - void _pressed(): Uses CellSpawner to kill all Cells and then uses it again to spawn new ones.
-It also resets statistics like time and collisions.
+It also resets statistics like time and collisions and unpauses the simulation if paused

 ## Non-Member Functions
 None